It takes a different approach.

 You way want to read our article below.
 Following that is a list of resources we’ve compiled.

 Some key differences

-Adults generally have a better understanding of traffic—both the rules, and the ways that people interpret, ignore, break or misunderstand them.
+Clearly, adults have a better understanding of traffic—both the rules and the ways that people interpret, ignore, break or misunderstand them.
 In other words, the way traffic should work, and the way it actually works.
 However, adults often take a bit more time to learn bike handling skills such as shoulder-checking and braking.
 This is partly due to our not being as flexible as kids, and partly to our having learned a few lessons in our lives that make us more cautious.

-Knowledge of traffic rules and behavior takes time to develop, but this knowledge can be gained in many ways other than riding in traffic.
+Knowledge of traffic rules and behaviour takes time to develop, but this knowledge can be gained in many ways other than riding in traffic.